outreachy/website/docs/intern-agreement.md

 Software Foundation, and (iii) an Open Source license as approved by the Open Source Initiative (“Project License”).

-Additionally, you agree to blog at least once every two weeks about your work.
+Additionally, you are encouraged to blog at least once every two weeks about the effort you put into the internship.
 You hereby license each blog entry – and all other documentation you create for this Project – under the Creative Commons Attribution-ShareAlike 4.0 International License, and agree that it may be included on any site that aggregates blog posts of Program participants or Participating Organization contributors.

 You hereby represent, warrant and agree that all Project Work Product, blogs, and other work you complete related to the project: